Mbappe double leads France past Argentina in 4-3 thriller

 Twice champions Argentina got a consolation through substitute striker Sergio Aguero in added time but they were simply unable to cope with Mbappe’s pace from his first surge towards the box after nine minutes.

-Javier Mascherano brought him down and Griezmann crashed the subsequent free kick off the bar from 25 meters but France only had to wait a couple of minutes to open the scoring.
+Javier Mascherano brought him down and Griezmann crashed the subsequent free kick off the bar but France only had to wait a couple of minutes to open the scoring.

 Mbappe set off on another driving run from well inside his own half and Marcos Rojo, well beaten for pace, bundled him to the deck inside the area.